juanm32/data-driven-dave-workshop/instructions/detailed_install.md

 # Detailed installation instructions
 Here are the excruciatingly step-by-step instructions for installing Data Driven Dave.
-These instructions are largely \*nix specific (which usually includes MacOS but I've inlcuded some MacOS specific steps.
-However, as always YMMV).
+These instructions are largely Linux/UNIX specific (which usually includes MacOS but I've inlcuded some MacOS specific steps.
+However, as always your mileage may vary).

-First, the github repo is https://github.com/devreldragon/data-driven-dave
+First, the github repo is https://github.com/devreldragon/data-driven-dave-workshop

 ## STEP 1: Ensuring python and pip are installed.
 ### First check Python:
 Open a terminal window and type:
-`python --version`
+`python3 --version`

 ### Next check Pip:
-In that terman, type:
+In that terminal window, type:
 `pip --version`

 or possibly